jackmiller2708/Programming/Notes/OOP/OOP Unit Testing.md

 Some people say that private methods shouldn’t be tested… I tend to disagree, unit testing is called “unit” for a reason — test small units of code in isolation.
 Yet testing of private methods in OOP is nearly impossible.
 We shouldn’t be making private methods `internal` just for the sake of testability.

 In order to achieve testability of private methods, they usually have to be extracted into a separate object.
-This, in turn, introduces unnecessary complexity and boilerplate code.
+This, in turn, introduces unnecessary complexity and [[Boilerplate code|boilerplate code]].